Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 Preventing visible mold growth from the use of a humidifier requires observing its operation and making adjustments when needed.
 Too much moisture could lead to wet surfaces around the machine, which is never good.

-So, lower the moisture output setting when you see damp walls, floors, or carpet and direct the mist to the center of the room.
+So, lower the moisture output setting when you see damp walls, floors, or carpets and direct the mist to the center of the room.
 Alternatively, use the humidifier intermittently to prevent wetness.
-And wherever you notice moisture, break out the towel to wipe it up immediately.
+And wherever you notice moisture, use a towel to wipe it up immediately.

 4. Use Distilled Water in the Humidifier

 Use only distilled water to avoid mineral buildup (scale) inside your humidifier.
 Not only will cleaning be easier if you do.
-There will not be excessive minerals serving as a breeding ground for mold.
+There won’t be any excessive minerals serving as a breeding ground for mold.

-Plus, you won’t be dispersing minerals onto the furniture as fine, white dust.
+Plus, you won’t disperse minerals onto the furniture as fine, white dust.
 Distilled water will also extend the life of humidifier filters.

 Final Thoughts